 Another perk of the Z254 is that it’s fairly quiet- which is a real bonus if you’re mowing in the wee hours of dawn and don’t want to wake your neighbors.
 (We don’t recommend doing this often though – it’s still a gas-powered lawnmower.)

-It also has a generous deck size of 54 inches, which can be adjusted between six positions.
+Our pick for the best zero turn mower has a generous deck size of 54 inches, which can be adjusted between six positions.
 The cutting deck constitutes 3 cutting blades, each of which is made of 12-gauge steel for durability.

 A great addition to this construction entails the 4 anti-scalp wheels that prevent you from messing up your turf when maneuvering on a bumpy terrain.

 - Powerful; uses a 26 horsepower engine